UKPLab/sentence-transformers/README.md

 ### Model Training from Scratch
 [examples/training_nli.py](examples/training_nli.py) fine-tunes BERT from the pre-trained model as provided by Google.
 It tunes the model on Natural Language Inference (NLI) data.
 Given two sentences, the model should classify if these two sentence entail, contradict, or are neutral to each other.
 For this, the two sentences are passed to a transformer model to generate fixed-sized sentence embeddings.
-These sentence embeddings are than passed to a softmax classifier to derive the final label (entail, contradict, neutral).
+These sentence embeddings are then passed to a softmax classifier to derive the final label (entail, contradict, neutral).
 This generates sentence embeddings that are useful also for other tasks like clustering or semantic textual similarity.